rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-daylist-2021-01-xx.md

 ---
 title: Odd obsessions: The Danika and the Jeb Daylist
-number:
+number: 1122
 tags: [Autobiographical](index-autobiographical)
 blurb: There are times that I don't understand myself.
-version: 0.1
+version: 0.9
 released:
-current: 2021-01-16
+current: 2021-01-20
 ---
 One of the few benefits of the pandemic is that it's much easier to "attend" live concerts.
-In the early days of the pandemic, I went to a daily show by Grinnell alum Jon Richardson.
-I also started attending shows by a duo called "Danika and the Jeb".
+In the early days of the pandemic, I went to a daily show by Grinnell alum Jon Richardson [1].
+I also started attending shows by a duo called "Danika [2] and the Jeb".

-My relation to Danika [1] and the Jeb is a strange one; at some point, I got a suggestion to back their new album on Kickstarter.
-They started out in Iowa [2], I liked the quick preview I heard, and Danika writes clever "please support me" prose.
+My relation to Danika and the Jeb is a strange one; at some point, I got a suggestion to back their new album on Kickstarter.
+They started out in Iowa (although they are now in Nashville), I liked the quick preview I heard, and Danika writes clever "please support me" prose.
 I think I supported two different albums, but it may be three.
 I'll admit that the albums got lost in the too much music that I own.

 In any case, I ended up on their mailing list.
 At the start of the pandemic, they started doing regular shows on [StageIt](https://www.stageit.com/danikaandthejeb) [3] and I thought I'd check them out.
 I also supported them on Patreon [4].
-I like their stage presence, I particlarly enjoy Danika's voice, especially when she takes a soulful turn.
+I like their stage presence, I particularly enjoy Danika's voice, especially when she takes a soulful turn.
 Jeb is an awesome guitar player and clearly gets deeply into into his playing.
 Danika also does a great job of making the audience feel welcome and narrating the songs.